-IT improves pediatric obesity screening and treatmentFebruary 4th, 2013 in Pediatrics /
+IT improves pediatric obesity screening and treatmentFebruary 4, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Health information technology (IT) can improve pediatric obesity screening rates and treatment, but the effect on weight loss and other outcomes is less clear, according to a study published online Feb.
 4 in Pediatrics.